-You will first have a consultation with our provider via a Telemedicine visit prior to being scheduled for the blood draw (antibody test.)
-The provider will make sure you are asymptomatic at the time of the blood draw and document the timing and nature of past symptoms (if any).
-Last but not least, the provider will counsel you on the limitations of the test and interpretation of results.
+You will first have a consultation with our medical provider during your walk-in visit at our urgent care clinic and COVID testing facility.
+The provider will make sure you are asymptomatic prior to the blood draw and document the timing and nature of past symptoms (if any).
+Last, but not least, the provider will counsel you on the limitations of the test and interpretation of results.

 When you come in for your blood draw, we ask that you come to the center wearing a mask.